sthenic/cadmus/doc/_source/docgen/docstring_syntax.rst

 Descriptions
 ============

-Descriptions are initiated with the ``@descr`` decorator.
+*Descriptions* are initiated with the ``@descr`` decorator.
 The parsing preserves leading whitespace, except for the space character expected after the ``%!`` token.
 Any trailing whitespace at the end of a line is trimmed.
-However, an empty line is a special case, which instead inserts the newline character ``\n``.
+However, an empty line is a special case and instead inserts the newline character ``\n``.

 .. important::